spaceinventor/libdtp/README.md

 Introduction
 ============

-CSP FTP is the implementation of an interruptible, reusumable, resilient data transfer protocol.
+CSP FTP is the implementation of an interruptible, resumable, resilient data transfer protocol over CSP designed to utilize the available bandwith optimally.

 Features
 --------